aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_15c673a81d03497496d7ee03e46be5c0.png)

-In the above graph, the data is fluctuating but it’s fluctuating around its mean.
+In the above graph, the data fluctuates, but it’s fluctuating around its mean.
 The standard deviation is also constant.
-There is not much variations in the data.
-Hence, it has constant standard deviation.
+There are not many variations in the data.
+Hence, it has a constant standard deviation.
 There is no seasonality or trend.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_8b61a5266ef248f38b040e40253b5ff2.png)